Home Compare APP vs PLTR

 AppLovin vs Palantir Technologies: Which Stock Looks Stronger in 2026?

 AppLovin holds the cleaner structural position, with valuation as the main driver and growth adding further support.
-Palantir Technologies still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
+Palantir Technologies still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 On the market side, AppLovin is in better shape — its trend is intact while Palantir Technologies's trend has broken down.
 That puts structure and market broadly in agreement — AppLovin's lead looks more confirmed than conflicted.

 Trajectory Similarity